raspberrypi/documentation/configuration/uart.md

 `disable-bt` disables the Bluetooth device and makes the first PL011 (UART0) the primary UART.
 It is also necessary to disable the system service that initialises the modem, so it doesn't connect to the UART using `sudo systemctl disable hciuart`.

 `miniuart-bt` switches the Bluetooth function to use the mini UART, and makes the first PL011 (UART0) the primary UART.
-Note that this may reduce the maximum usable baudrate (see mini UART limitations below).
+Note that this may reduce the maximum usable baud rate (see mini UART limitations below).

+The overlays `uart2`, `uart3`, `uart4`, and `uart5` are used to enable the four additional UARTs on the Pi 4.
+For details on which GPIO pins these connect to, refer to section 5.3 of the [BCM2711 ARM Peripherals](https://www.raspberrypi.org/documentation/hardware/raspberrypi/bcm2711/rpi_DATA_2711_1p0.pdf) document.

 There are other UART-specific overlays in the folder.
 Refer to `/boot/overlays/README` for details on Device Tree overlays, or run `dtoverlay -h overlay-name` for descriptions and usage information.